Back to Blog

 • Week 2: Incorporate artistic references and negative prompts in your creations

-• Week 3: Develop a personalized iteration and refinement process
+• Week 3: Develop a personalized process of iteration and refinement

 • Week 4: Create a personal bank of efficient prompts for reuse